Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I think that's eight shows in a row on the sewer.

-And you just said no, does that mean you haven't heard
+Does that mean you haven't heard the show?

-the show or no, I have heard the show?
+Or no, I have heard the show.

 Now you're speaking our language.